-General Remarks Generally, the subjects were found to be in a fair condition with regards to age and style of construction.
-No obvious significant defects which would affect valuation or mortgage lending security were in evidence.
-The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
 The subjects form part of a block of flats and it has been assumed that maintenance/repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
 It is therefore assumed that the cost of common repairs detailed within the report will be apportioned accordingly although exact liability should be confirmed.

-The exact extent of garden grounds and the location of boundaries can be confirmed by reference to the Title Deeds.
-There may be a parking space pertaining to the subject property.
-This can be confirmed by reference to the Title Deeds.
+There may be factoring arrangements in place in respect of the maintenance and upkeep of communal areas.
+This should be verified by the completing conveyancer.